▶️ LISTEN TO THIS ARTICLE

 SR 11-7: The Foundation That's Starting to Crack

 SR 11-7, issued jointly by the Federal Reserve and OCC in 2011, is the cornerstone of model risk management in banking.
-Later adopted by the FDIC, it's been replicated by banking regulators worldwide.
-Every bank using AI for lending, trading, or risk assessment is bound by it.
+Later adopted by the FDIC, it has shaped model-risk expectations worldwide.
+Banks using AI for lending, trading, or risk assessment often map those systems to SR 11-7-style governance expectations.

 The guidance establishes that model risk increases with complexity, uncertainty, breadth of use, and potential impact.
 All four of those properties are maximized in modern AI systems.
 Here's where the framework strains: